sepsis-omics/tutorials/docs/modules/snippy/index.md

 We will use the same data that we used in the [Assembly with Spades tutorial.](../spades/index.md) This should still be in your current galaxy history.
 If not, re-import the data into a new history using the instructions in that tutorial.

 For variant calling, we need a reference genome that is of the same strain as the input sequence reads.
-This can be the plain nucelotide sequence in FASTA format, or annotated in GBK or GFF3 format.

-- upload <fn>wildtpe.gbk</fn> file

-Our reference is the <fn>wildtype.gbk</fn> file and our reads are <fn>mutant_R1.fastq</fn> and <fn>mutant_R2.fastq</fn>.
+For this tutorial, our reference is the <fn>wildtype.gbk</fn> file and our reads are <fn>mutant_R1.fastq</fn> and <fn>mutant_R2.fastq</fn>.

-- screenshot of files

 <!--
 !!! note